ibm-apiconnect/apichol/exercises/ex2/README.md

 Click on "Got it" and proceed.

-You will be presented with the Drafts screen that looks like below.
+You will be presented with the Drafts screen that looks like below with the `Getting Started` window on the top right as shown below.

 <!--<img src="../../images/ex2/GettingStarted.jpeg"  width="400">-->
 ![](../../images/ex2/GettingStarted.jpeg "")

-If you do not have the "Getting Started" window, **click on ? and "Turn on Guided Tour"** as shown below.
+If you do not see the "Getting Started" window at any time, **click on ? and "Turn on Guided Tour"** as shown below.

 <!--<img src="../../images/ex2/TurnOnGuidedTour.jpeg"  width="400">-->
 ![](../../images/ex2/TurnOnGuidedTour.jpeg "")